Mets' Syndergaard prepared to start opening day

 Syndergaard, whose nickname is Thor, ultimately could have had another moniker: The Healthy One.

 “As far as Terry mentioning (the opening day starter nod), that’s just a huge honor to me.
-I’m here to answer the call,” said Syndergaard, who is recovering from offseason bronchitis and flu causing him to lose considerable weight.
+I’m here to answer the call,” said Syndergaard, who is recovering from offseason bronchitis and flu.
 “Whatever the team needs, I’m here to fill that job.”

 When Collins needed a starter for the win-or-go-home NL wild-card game against the San Francisco Giants, the manager turned to his workhorse.